Akahara/fr.wonder.commons.systems/readme.md

 # fr.wonder.commons.systems

 This project is a library providing more complex functionnalities than [fr.wonder.commons](https://github.com/Akahara/fr.wonder.commons) but used less often.
-It contains both ready-to-use utilities (`ProcessArguments`, every `*Utils` class) and code to generate random input data (`DebugValues` and `FooBar`).
+It contains both ready-to-use utilities (`ArgParser`, every `*Utils` class) and code to generate random input data (`DebugValues` and `FooBar`).

 ### Debug package